bad63r/dotfiles/rofi/README.md

 This is my config for rofi.

-Put _config, adapta-nokto and android-notifications_ files in `~/.config/rofi/`.
+Put _config, nord.rasi_ files in `~/.config/rofi/`.

-Place _finder.sh_ file into `~/.local/share/rofi` and run `sudo chmod +x finder.sh`

 Then afer that you can simply run program with:
-`rofi -modi window,drun,find:~/.local/share/rofi/finder.sh  -show drun -sidebar-mode` or bind it to desired shortcut in i3wm and run it as that :)
+`bindsym $mod+d exec "rofi -show drun -terminal urxvt" ` or bind it to desired shortcut in i3wm and run it as that :)
 For shortcuts look into config file.